WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 To do this, follow the instructions in the [Getting Started Guide](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/iapi-quick-start-guide/) for the Interactivity API, but replace the `@wordpress/create-block-interactive-template` with the `@wordpress/create-block-interactive-typescript-template`.
 The rest of the instructions remain the same.

+## Installing `@wordpress/interactivity` locally

+If you haven't done so already, you need to install the package `@wordpress/interactivity` locally so TypeScript can use its types in your IDE.
+You can do this using the following command:

+`npm install @wordpress/interactivity`

+It is also a good practice to keep that package updated.

 ## Inferring types from an existing store

 When you create a store using the `store` function, TypeScript automatically infers the types of the store's properties (`state`, `actions`, `callbacks`, etc.).
 This means that you can often get away with just writing plain JavaScript objects, and TypeScript will figure out the types for you.